HYBRID EVENT: You can participate in person at Singapore or Virtually from your home or work.

 Biography:

-I am a professor at the International University of Health and Welfare.
-My major is Nursing Management Policy.
+She is the professor at the International University of Health and Welfare.
+Her major is Nursing Management Policy.

 Watsapp